TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/GlobalValues/Typo3ConfVars/SYS.rst

    List of programs (separated by newline or comma).
 By default programs will be searched in default paths and the special paths defined by :ref:`binPath<typo3ConfVars_sys_binPath>`.
-When PHP has :php:`openbasedir` enabled the programs can not be found and have to be configured here.
+When PHP has :php:`openbasedir` enabled, the programs can not be found and have to be configured here.

    Example: :php:`perl=/usr/bin/perl,unzip=/usr/local/bin/unzip`